TROOPER APPLICATIONS ARE STILL BEING ACCEPTED

 Screening Committee Review: The screening committee will examine the results of the background investigation as well as the polygraph examination to determine if the candidate is eligible to continue.
 This determination will be reached by weighing all information received.

 Colonel's Interview: Once the screening committee determines that the candidate should continue in the process, the candidate is then scheduled for an interview with the Chief, Deputy Chief, or Majors of the Maine State Police.

 Psychological Examination: Each candidate will be scheduled for a psychological examination to determine if he/she is mentally fit to handle the intense and demanding aspects of being a Maine State Trooper.

 Approximately one month prior to the start date of the school, the Maine Criminal Justice Academy will require that every candidate who is attending the Basic Law Enforcement Training Program attend an orientation and successfully pass the Physical Fitness Test.

 NOTE: Each component of the State Police Trooper examination process must be completed successfully.
 Failure to successfully complete a component (or portion of a component) will result in disqualification from further consideration.
-Applicants who are eliminated from consideration, must wait six months from date of elimination before reapplying.
+Applicants who are eliminated from consideration must wait six months from the date of elimination before reapplying.